Join us

 Apply now

-All prospective grant applicants should read our Advice and Resources pages, which include more information about referee statements, the grants programme, its conditions, and what is expected if your application is successful.
+All prospective grant applicants should read our Advice and Resources pages, which include more information about the grants programme, its conditions, how to apply for a grant and what is expected if your application is successful.
+Please read this information carefully and send your application, or any enquiries, by email to grants@rgs.org

-Two referee statements are required.
-One must be from a university academic, not a member of the research team, nor directly involved in the planning of the research project and one should be from an appropriate in-country contact.
+Two referees are required to provide references by completing the online grant application reference form.
+One referee must be from a university academic, not a member of the research team, nor directly involved in the planning of the research project and one should be from an appropriate in-country contact.
+Please see the Application process page for more information.

-Your application will be reviewed by a panel of academic experts and teams may be invited to interview on the basis of this review.
-Interviews will be held at the Society in London in March.
+Your application will be reviewed by a panel of academic experts and teams may be invited to online interview on the basis of this review.

 2023 recipients